aipowerorg/aipowerorg.github.io/docs/Automate/content-enhancement.md

 ## Content Selection

-Define which posts you want the task to enhance.
+Define which posts you want the task to update.

 - **Post Types**: Select the post types to target (e.g., Posts, Pages).
 - **Categories & Authors**: Optionally narrow down the selection by post category or author.

 <img src={setupce} />

-- **Post Statuses**: Choose which post statuses to enhance (e.g., only `Published` posts).
+- **Post Statuses**: Choose which post statuses to update (e.g., only `Published` posts).
-- **Fields to Enhance**: Check the box for each field you want the AI to update (e.g., `Title`, `Excerpt`, `Content`, `Meta Description`).
+- **Fields to Update**: Check the box for each field you want the AI to update (e.g., `Title`, `Excerpt`, `Content`, `Meta Description`).
-- **Queue all existing content**: Check this to run the enhancement on all existing posts that match your criteria one time.
+- **Queue all existing content**: Check this to run the update on all existing posts that match your criteria one time.
 Scheduled runs after this will only process newly modified content.

 ## Context